-Kinesthetic – the kinesthetic or tactile learner likes to move around a lot, loves to touch and play with things, rarely reads directions when putting things together and definitely does not have a time-line in their mind.
 Generally, a kinesthetic learner is a kind of “right now” sort of person who is not especially happy “seat sitting” in school or long meetings.
-They are at their best when moving or building.
+They are at their best when moving, playing sports or building things!

-Although some books report as many as 12 or 13 types of intelligences, there are actually only three different learning styles and the others fit into sub-categories of these.
+Although some books report as many as 12 or 13 types of intelligences, there are actually only three main learning styles and the others fit into sub-categories of these.

-The reason different learning styles affect your life so much is that they are somewhat like your personality, but closer to how you process information.
+The reason different learning styles affect your life so much is that they are somewhat like your personality, and reveal how you process and share information.

 So, for example if your friend, also your roommate, is a high visual, picture learner, he or she will be neat and organized and do things according to a time-line in their mind.